cbaziotis/ekphrasis/README.md

 Text processing tool, offering tokenization capable of handling text from social networks (twitter, facebook...), spell correction and word segmentation using word statistics from 2 big corpora (english Wikipedia, twitter - 330mil tweets)

-> The tool was a part of _DataStories_ team's systems for _SemEval-2017 Task 4 (English), Sentiment Analysis in Twitter_.
+> The tool was part of _DataStories_ team's systems for _SemEval-2017 Task 4 (English), Sentiment Analysis in Twitter_.

 ###Tokenization